jeremyandrews/Argus-app/memory-bank/progress.md

 To complete the remaining **Legacy Code Removal** work:

-1. **Audit remaining UI components**:
+1. ✅ **Audit remaining UI components** (Completed):
-   - Identify and update any remaining UI components still directly using NotificationData
+   - ✅ Identified and updated UI components still directly using NotificationData
-   - Check ShareSelectionView specifically (this file was not accessible during review)
+   - ✅ Verified ShareSelectionView is already using ArticleModel directly
-   - Ensure all components use ArticleModel or the compatibility extensions
+   - ✅ Ensured all components use ArticleModel or the compatibility extensions
+   - ✅ Confirmed no remaining direct NotificationData references in UI components

 2. ✅ **Verify AppDelegate and bootstrap code** (Completed):
    - ✅ Confirmed all app bootstrap code has been updated to use ArticleService directly